 Message from JSPS President

-As we work to move this agenda forward, I ask for your greatly appreciated support and cooperation.
+As we work to move this agenda forward, I wish to ask you for your greatly appreciated guidance, support and cooperation.